 - legal aspects to safeguard MNO’s interests

 - commercial aspects (smart rate policy)

 A dedicated GMS team conducts stress-tests of your network and reveals the weak spots abused by the perpetrators.
 We probe the market and gather statistics.

-Then, we summarize it.
+Then, we summarise it.

-We put together the pieces of information to show the operator a full picture of what’s happening on their network: all the grey routes, questionable hubs, weaknesses of the network, unauthorized traffic and how much it’s costing the mobile operator.
+We put together the pieces of information to show the operator a full picture of what’s happening on their network: all the grey routes, questionable hubs, weaknesses of the network, unauthorised traffic and how much it’s costing the mobile operator.
 In short, we make a mobile operator’s network as transparent as possible and unleash its maximum potential.

 Finally, we deploy.